accelerex-developer/RexPayiOS/README.md

 }
 ```

-**To initialise the SDK in a UIKit project payment, check the code below.**
+**To initialise the SDK in a UIKit project, check the code below.**

 ```
 import UIKit